 During childhood days, our village in Kerala had a public library, housed on the upper floor of the Post Office building.
 The library had a good collection of books, periodicals and newspapers.
 The library used to be bustling with activity in the evening.
 Students and youth came there to borrow books, many came to read newspapers and periodicals and above all, it had a radio connected to a public address system which beamed the news from All India Radio.
 Those were the days when most households did not own a radio and Television had not become a reality.
 Our village with its literate masses needed something to read as a source of information and entertainment and the library provided it.
 My brothers used to borrow the books from library and our grandmother who lived with us then used to read them after everyone went to school.
 Now my mother, a grandma, watches the tear-jerking serials on the TV after everyone leaves the home to school or to work.

 During my recent trip home, I found the library totally deserted.
 The reading habit seems to have died down.
 How can you expect children overloaded with assignments, tuition and above all entrance coaching to find time to read?
 Various tear-jerking serials have occupied the free time of housewives and senior citizens, which in those days was spend reading.

-Sainik School Amaravathinagar, our school also had a well stocked library.
-I actually started using the library only from my Grade 8 onward as I was not all that proficient in English till then.
-At that time Mr Stephen the librarian had taken over.
-Till then the librarian was a clerk or an administrative staff member who hardly had any clue about the real duties of a librarian.
+Sainik School Amaravathinagar, our school, also had a well stocked library.
+I started using the library only from my Grade 8 onward as I was not all that proficient in English till then.
+At that time Mr Stephen, our librarian had taken over.
+Untill then the librarian was a clerk or an administrative staff member who hardly had any clue about the real duties of a librarian.

 Mr Stephen with an ever smiling pleasing personality was a graduate in Library Sciences.
 He was the first person to encourage many of us to use the facility of the library and also explain to us the wealth of information available there.
 He always used to remind us as to how lucky we were to have such a library which he said many colleges and universities in India did not have.